DataBiosphere/terra-scientific-pipelines-service/README.md

 If using Intellij (only IDE we use on the team), you can run the server with a debugger.
 Follow the steps above but instead of running `./gradlew bootRun` to spin up the server, you can run (debug) the App.java class through intellij and set breakpoints in the code.
-Be sure to set the GOOGLE_APPLICATION_CREDENTIALS in the Run/Debug configuration.
+Be sure to set the GOOGLE_APPLICATION_CREDENTIALS=config/tsps-sa.json in the Run/Debug configuration Environment Variables.

 ### Running Tests/Linter Locally
 - Testing